 - Add the korma paste, coconut milk and salt, close the pan with a lid and simmer for 5 minutes.400 ml (or) 1½ cup Coconut Milk, Salt

 - After 5 minutes, take the lid off the pan, add fried paneer, mix well and switch the heat off.

 - Serve the creamy and delicious paneer korma with flatbread or any flavoured rice of your choice.

-Do let me know if you make this delicious paneer curry.
-I love hearing from you all.
-If you like this recipe kindly consider rating it using stars in the comment section or in the recipe card to help more people find this recipe online.
-You can stay up to date by following on Facebook, Pinterest, Instagram or subscribe to my Youtube channel.
+Do let me know if you try this easy paneer korma curry recipe.
+If you like this recipe kindly consider rating it using stars in the comment section or on the recipe card to help more people find this recipe online.
+You can stay up to date by following me on Facebook, Pinterest, Instagram or subscribing to my Youtube channel.
 Or why not subscribe to my blog and get simple recipes straight to your inbox?

 Looking for other paneer curry recipes?
 Try these: